rva-mike/richmond-agency-mock-up/README.md

 # Richmond Agency Mock-Up

   ## Description
-This is a responsive, onepage template I created for a fictituos agency.
-Built on top of Bootstrap, it is compatible with mobile devices and uses the latest web technologies for a beautiful and flexible design result.
+This is a responsive, onepage template design created for a fictituos agency.
+Built on top of Bootstrap, it is compatible with mobile devices and uses the latest web technologies for a unique and flexible design result.
 This could be used as a marketing website page to present your company, brand, products, services or works.

 Features: